B59-CloudDevOps/learn-kubernetes/README.md

     2) Recreate Update: Deletes all the pods of the set at a time and recreates the pods with newer version.
 Involved some downtime.

     3) Blue Green Deployment

+> Why you create a service ?
+    1) To expose it

+       Frontend ( Public )    :  In this case we will go with K8 SVC of type LB ( which is going to provision loadbalancer ) Backend  ( Internal )  : In this case, we will go with K8 SCV of type Cluster IP ( This is 100% internal to the cluster, which can only be accessed by the services inside the cluster )
+       Mysql    ( Internal )

+> Service In Kubernetes:
+    1) Why you need a service ?
+To expose
+    2) Based on from where we need to expose our service, we will use one among them:
+        a) Cluster IP ( default )
+        b) Load Balancer
+        c) Node Port
+        d) External Name

+    North - South Communication ( Communication from internet to service on kubernetes ) East - Sest communications ( Communication between services on kubernetes)